 A candle flame consists of three different zones.
 Each zone has different temperatures.
-Every zone has different color and this will help us in understanding the temperatures of each zone.
+Every zone has different colour and this will help us in understanding the temperatures of each zone.

 - The first zone is called the Outer zone

-- The seconde zone is called the Middle zone
+- The second zone is called the Middle zone

 - The third zone is called as Inner zone

-Due to complete combustion, the outer zone is blue in color.
+Due to complete combustion, the outer zone is blue.
 This zone is the hottest in temperature when compared to the other zones.
-This blue colored zone is the non luminous part of the flame.
+This blue coloured zone is the non-luminous part of the flame.